mvolkmann/blog/src/zig.md

     // code goes here
 }
 ```

+The conditions must evaluate to a `bool` value.
+Other types of values are not interpreted as truthy or falsely.

 Here is an example that includes random number generation and
 simplifies output of strings type is typically `[]const u8`.